euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 When the texture must be magnified, it is important to enlarge the pixel without interpolation.
 In OpenGL it is achieved by using the *GL_NEAREST* mode for the texture magnification filter.

-Despite GPU are very powerful, there is a maximal number of tiles in the viewport that could be reasonably processed.
+Despite GPU are very powerful, there is a maximal number of tiles in the viewport that can be reasonably processed.
 The amount of memory of the GPU is an indicator of this limitation.
 If we consider a GPU with :math:`2048\,MB`, then we can load 66 textures having a layout of :math:`2560
 \times 2160\,\text{px}` and a 16-bit RGB format.
 It means we can display a mosaic of :math:`8 \times